 For example, the laws of complexity are responsible for the sudden explosion of living forms in the Cambrian Period, about 541 million years ago.
 The Cambrian Explosion lasted about 25 million years, during which all of our modern animal phyla appeared, including Arthropods (e.g. spiders, insects, crabs), Mollusks (e.g., snails, mollusks, octopuses), Dinosaurs, Flowering Plants, Birds, and Mammals.
 Since then, natural selection and evolution have worked only to refine the forms.
 This is known as dual-phase evolution: phase one is which patterns form and grow, and phase two in which the patterns are refined or removed.
 (For more examples, see our Essay, Evolution and Continuing Creation.)
 15

-Complex Systems Are Foundational for Followers of G>O>D>
+Complex Systems Are Foundational for The Way of Continuing Creation

 Complex Systems are vitally important to the Way of Continuing Creation because they are the natural, rational, and scientific inner-works by which Continuing Creation takes place.
-Continuing Creation, (which we also call The Way or Path of G>O>D>: The Growing> Organizing> Direction of the Cosmos), is itself a Complex System.
+Continuing Creation is itself a Complex System.
 It both describes and is described by all the principles and processes we will talk about in this Essay.
-Those principles are sufficient to establish G>O>D> as we know it, and there is no reason to take a step “beyond” and imagine an external, eternal, and all-powerful personified super-being.
+Those principles are sufficient to establish The Growing, Organizing, Direction as we know it, and there is no reason to take a step “beyond” and imagine an external, eternal, and all-powerful personified super-being.

 Those are the reasons why this Essay aims to impart a greater understanding of complex systems.

-What does the Process of G>O>D> create?
-Fundamentally, G>O>D> creates patterns, across both space and time.
+What does the Process of Continuing Creation (CC) create?
+Fundamentally, CC creates patterns, across both space and time.
 When two simple things are combined to create a new thing, the new thing has a pattern.
 Hydrogen and oxygen atoms combine to form water molecules, and when they do so, they join in a definite and important pattern.
 (See our Essay, Patterns in Continuing Creation.)

 For example, flowers form in brightly-colored patterns, in order to attract pollinating insects.
 Modern entrepreneurs often join together to create corporations; including a hierarchical pattern of ranks, from executives, to supervisors, to workers.
 Other common patterns found in complex social systems are tribal, collegial, hub-and-spoke, network, and bureaucratic patterns, all of which are studied in anthropology and sociology.